crmckenzie/apprenticeship/markdown/onboarding-packet.md

 You should expect this to be a mentally intense period of your life where you are learning a great deal.
 Hard work pays off.

-## Weekly Apprentice Retrospective

-Every Friday you'll meet with the other apprentices and Gabe via Google Hangout.
-We discuss how it's going and you get to meet and talk to other apprentices.
-It's a low-pressure way to check in each week.

 ## Breakable Toy

-A Breakable Toy (http://redsquirrel.com/dave/work/a2j/patterns/BreakableToys.html) is a side Rails project you are excited/passionate about.
+A Breakable Toy (http://redsquirrel.com/dave/work/a2j/patterns/BreakableToys.html) is a side project you are excited/passionate about.

 This project should be an anchor to your learning, allowing you to raise new questions and a place to apply new skills/techniques.
 To get the most out of it,